tuzig/www.terminal7.dev/content/posts/vanillaserver.md

 The server is on the internet and is open to attacks.
 DDoS attacks and other malicious traffic can bring it down and the Web Application Firewall is there to protect it.
 I evaluated a few option and choose `ngrok` because it's easy to install and use.
-It's also been recommended by a few Terminal7 users and used by a few millions.
+It's also been recommended by a few Terminal7 users and used by a millions of devs.

 ngrok works through an agent that opens a TLS channels between the host and ngrok servers.
-All traffic is going over this channels and no ports needs to be open to the internet.
+Server's traffic goes over this channels and there's no need to open ports on the firewall.
 Unlike other solutions, with ngrok it's the server's job to introduce itself to the WAF.
 Instead of a web-based configuration and firewall setup, there's one /etc/ngrok.yml: